 People who are within the eligible population (Australians turning 50, 55 or 65 years of age between January 2011 and December 2014, who hold a Medicare card or DVA gold card) are invited to take part in the National Bowel Cancer Screening Program.

-Cancer Australia welcomes the Federal Government’s announcement of an additional $95.9 million over four years to accelerate the full implementation of the National Bowel Cancer Screening Programme.
-The National Bowel Cancer Screening Programme will provide free bowel cancer screening every two years for people aged 50 to 74 by 2020.
+Cancer Australia welcomes the Federal Government’s announcement of an additional $95.9 million over four years to accelerate the full implementation of the National Bowel Cancer Screening Program.
+The National Bowel Cancer Screening Program will provide free bowel cancer screening every two years for people aged 50 to 74 by 2020.

 For more information regarding screening for bowel cancer, speak to your doctor or call the Cancer Helpline on 13 11 20 or visit National Bowel Cancer Screening Program.